chef-boneyard/chef-web-docs-2016/step_ctl_chef_server/step_ctl_chef_server_user_create_admin.rst

    $ chef-server-ctl user-create user_name first_name last_name email password --filename FILE_NAME

 An RSA private key is generated automatically.
-This should be saved to a safe location.
+This is the user's private key and should be saved to a safe location.
 The ``--filename`` option will save the RSA private key to a specified path.

 For example:

 .. code-block:: bash

-   $ chef-server-ctl user-create stevedanno Steve Danno steved@chef.io abc123 --filename /path/to/file.key
+   $ chef-server-ctl user-create stevedanno Steve Danno steved@chef.io abc123 --filename /path/to/stevedanno.pem